Improving convergence of volume penalised fluid-solid interactions: Testing optimal masks

-Stagnation point flow is also important because it introduces the Reynolds number $\Re$ in a maximally simple way.
-It shows how this additional parameter leads to the emergence of an additional damping regime.
-As in \cref{sec:asymptotics}, we witness the transition from intermediate damping (dominant time scale error $\eta > \eps$) to strong damping (dominant length scale error $\eps > \eta$) past $\eta < \Re^{-1}$ using a plot of the global error $\E_1$ of $U$ as a function of $\eta$, for different choices of $\Re$ in \cref{fig:stagnation-Re-E1}.
-For a general mask, this will restrict the convergence to $\O(\eps)$ for strong damping.
-However, a mask with zero displacement length will achieve $\O(\eps^2)$ convergence even in asymptotically large damping regimes (\cref{fig:poiseuille-stagnation-diagram} ($d$)).
-In this way, we suggest that the volume penalty method can always achieve $\O(\eps^2)$ convergence, regardless of $\Re$.
-This peculiar, if fortunate, high Reynolds number behaviour was also observed experimentally by Angot et al. \cite{Angot1999b}, contradicting the theoretical convergence predicted by Angot \cite{Angot1999a} ($\O(\eps^{1/2})$) and Carbou and Fabrie \cite{Carbou2003} ($\O(\eps)$).
+Stagnation point flow also contains nonlinearity and the Reynolds number $\Re$, leading to an additional damping regime.
+As in \cref{sec:asymptotics}, we see a transition from intermediate to strong damping past $\eta < \Re^{-1}$ in a plot of the global error $\E_1$ of $u$ as a function of $\eta$ for different $\Re$ in \cref{fig:stagnation-Re-E1}.
+While unoptimised masks can achieve temporary $\O(\eta)$ accuracy for intermediate damping, only zero displacement length masks can achieve $\O(\eta)$ convergence in large damping regimes (\cref{fig:poiseuille-stagnation-diagram} ($d$)).
+This peculiar, if fortunate, high Reynolds number behaviour was observed experimentally by Angot et al. \cite{AngotPenalizationMethodTake1999}, contradicting the theoretical convergence predicted by Angot \cite{AngotAnalysisSingularPerturbations1999} ($\O(\eps^{1/2})$) and Carbou and Fabrie \cite{CarbouBoundaryLayerPenalization2003} ($\O(\eps)$).